MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-related-errors-in-visual-studio.md

 ---
 title: Troubleshoot network or proxy errors
-description: Find solutions for network- or proxy-related errors that You might encounter when you install or use Visual Studio behind a firewall or a proxy server. ms.date: 04/04/2022 ms.topic: troubleshooting
+description: Find solutions for network- or proxy-related errors that you might encounter when you install or use Visual Studio behind a firewall or a proxy server. ms.date: 04/04/2022 ms.topic: troubleshooting
 helpviewer_keywords: